sirgru/on.impression/ReadMe.md

 | \xnn   | \xnn   | Uses hexadecimal representation to specify a character (nn consists of exactly two digits). |
 | \cX    | \cX    | Matches the ASCII control char specified by X or x, the letter of the control character.    |
 | \unnnn | \unnnn | Matches a Unicode character by using hexadecimal representation (exactly four digits).      |

+If the string literal must contain a backslash, it must be escaped with another backslash (\u005C).

 <!--
 Convert all language constructs to hex. \xnn